Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 On the one hand:

-- The same [RAG](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) combined with several neural networks for updating knowledge base seems like a potential way to close the feedback loop (… -> information gathering -> analysis -> synthesis -> action -> …) and get a learning AI.
+- The same [RAG](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) combined with several neural networks for updating a knowledge base seems like a potential way to close the feedback loop (… -> information gathering -> analysis -> synthesis -> action -> …) and get a learning AI.
 - Some experiments with agent communication in games show that it's relatively easy to get behavior that looks meaningful.

 On the other hand: